 A budget has been adopted for the General Fund, Special Education Fund, Capital Project Fund, Trust Fund, Debt Service Fund, Food Service Fund, Community Service Fund and Co-operative Fund.
-A budget has not been formally adopted for Mauston Montessori, Lemonweir Academy, and iLEAD.
+A budget has not been formally adopted for Mauston Montessori or Lemonweir Academy.
 Wisconsin Statute 65.90 requires that an annual budget be adopted for all funds.